YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBADLABEL
 -------------------------

-JNLBADLABEL, Specified File xxxx fdoes not have a YottaDB Journal File Label
+JNLBADLABEL, Journal file xxxx has a bad YottaDB Journal File Label.
+Expected yyyy.
+Found zzzz

 MUPIP Error: This indicates that the journal file indicated in the accompanying previous message does not match the expected format.